SoSoSammy/stats-preview-card-component/stats-preview-card-component-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Three ways to tint image with CSS3: box-shadow, multiple backgrounds and pseudo elements.](https://cssfox.co/=maxim-aginsky/log/three-ways-to-tint-image-with-css3-box-shadow-multiple-backgrounds-and-pseudo-elements/) - This helped me with creating the violet tint for the image.
+I really liked how straightforward and simple the different solutions were.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-properties) - This is an amazing article which helped me understand the different aspects of Flexbox.
+I'd recommend it to anyone learning Flexbox.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**